platformsh/platformsh-docs/docs/src/integrations/profiling/new-relic/nodejs.md

 $ git push
 ```

-Once your environment is delployed and you've generated some traffic, you need to wait a little bit for your New Relic dashboard to be created.
+Once your environment is deployed and you've generated some traffic, you need to wait a little bit for your New Relic dashboard to be created.

 ## Troubleshoot